Sharrazix/Sharrazix/README.md

 I've been programming for three years

 *   I'm open to collaborating on different projects
-*   Developing bots on aiogram 3 or pyrogram
+*   Developing bots on aiogram 3 and pyrogram
+*   Automation with selenium

 ### Skills